Lacrymology/states/doc/intro.rst

     installation steps, no results that can't be reproduce.
   - States life-cycles: this repository support multiple version of the states to be usable at the same time.
-A single host can execute the stable version of the states, while an testing host can execute another version that just went out of development.
+A single host can execute the stable version of the states, while a testing host can execute another version that just went out of development.

 Integration
 -----------

-Most of the states come with a sub-state that integrate themselves with other components, such as monitoring (trough Nagios NRPE), statistics and graphs (trough Diamond) and logging (to filter noise out of logs).
+Most of the states come with a sub-state that integrate themselves with other components, such as monitoring (through Nagios NRPE), statistics and graphs (through Diamond) and logging (to filter noise out of logs).

 Those sub-states with integration aren't required to install the parent state.
 Such as PostgreSQL server state can be deployed without NRPE monitoring checks,